Contact us

 We’ll also develop a crisis/safety plan with you, this explores what’s helped you, what hasn’t, signs if you’re becoming unwell and what you can do at this time.
 A letter will be sent to your GP informing them of our involvement once our service comes to an end.

-If you’ve previously received intensive home treatment and have been discharged and are no longer working with this service but feel you need extra support – please ring the central freephone crisis line on 0800 0516 171.
+If you’ve previously received intensive home treatment, have been discharged and are no longer working with this service, but feel you need extra support, please telephone NHS 111 and select the mental health option.

 Recovery College Online

-The Recovery College Online provides a range of online mental health educational courses and resources.
+The recovery college online, www.recoverycollegeonline.co.uk provides a range of online mental health educational courses and resources.
 The content of the site has been developed by people with experience of mental illness.

 Helplines and other useful sources of information